rmwenzel/ames_house_prices/README.md

-# Predictive modeling of sale price in Ames housing dataset

 This project analyzes the [Ames housing data](http://jse.amstat.org/v19n3/decock.pdf) and predicts the final sale price of houses in that dataset.
 This is a learning project, based on the Kaggle Knowledge competition